nf-core/oncoanalyser/docs/usage.md

 This will launch the pipeline with the `docker` configuration profile.
 See below for more information about profiles.

 > [!NOTE]
-> When oncoanalyser is run, it will retrieve all reference data it requires to perform the requested analysis.
-When
+> Reference data will be retrieved by oncoanalyser for every analysis run.
+It is therefore strongly recommended when
-> running oncoanalyser more than once, it is strongly recommended to pre-stage reference data locally to avoid it being
+> running multiple analyses to pre-stage reference data locally to avoid it being retrieved multiple times.
+See [Staging
-> retrieved multiple times by oncoanalyser.
-See [Staging reference data](#staging-reference-data).
+> reference data](#staging-reference-data).

 Note that the pipeline will create the following files in your working directory: